kyliewake/kyliewebsite/content/blog/Blog.md

 ```
 $ vi config.toml
 [permalinks]
-	page = "/:title/"
+	page = /:title/
-	about = "/:filename/"
+	about = /:filename/
 ```

 Generate the web site and verify that this didn't work.
-Hugo lets "slug" or "URL" override the permalinks setting in the configuration file.
+Hugo lets slug or URL override the permalinks setting in the configuration file.
 Go ahead and comment out the slug in content/about.md, then generate the web site to get it to be created in the right place.

 ## Sharing Templates